JNetoSantiago/eccomerce_api/README.md

 # API on Rails 6
-A project for learning rails API development with minitest.
 This is just a project for apply my knowledges on rails 6, for develop a API rest and use minitest.

 #### Ruby version: 2.7.2